slatedocs/slate/source/includes/_webhooks.md

 ### Verifying the signature

 <aside class="notice">
-You should verify that the `Authorization` header matches the expected signature string using the secret that was shared with you during onboarding.
+You should verify that the <code>Authorization</code> header matches the expected signature string using the secret that was shared with you during onboarding.
 </aside>

 ## `POST /webhooks`